dennislee22/dennislee22.github.io/docs/cdppvc/demo.md

     ![](../../assets/images/logicalarch.png)

-- In this demo, the Kubernetes platform that hosts the CDP PvC Data Services is powered by the ECS (Embedded Container Service) platform.
+- In this demo, the CDP PvC Data Services are hosted on the Kubernetes platform powered by the ECS (Embedded Container Service) platform.
 - CM installs the minimum CDP PvC Base services in the CDP PvC Base hosts.
 These services serve as the prerequisites prior to installing the specific CDP PvC Data Service(s) on the ECS platform.
 Further details will be explained in the subsequent subtopic.
 - The placement of the CDP PvC Base services (role assignment) is based on the recommendation highlighted in this [link](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-runtime-cluster-hosts-role-assignments.html).
 - Most of the CDP PvC Base services are installed in high availabiity mode and hence the aforementioned services are to be deployed in more than one host.